 Canada Pension Plan (CPP)

-On October 6, 2016, the Government of Canada tabled legislation that will enhance the Canada Pension Plan (CPP).
+On December 15, 2016, the Government of Canada enacted legislation that will enhance the Canada Pension Plan (CPP).
 For more information, go to Canada Pension Plan enhancement.

 You have to deduct CPP contributions from an employee's pensionable earnings if that employee:

 - is in pensionable employment during the year; and

 - is not considered to be disabled under the CPP or the Quebec Pension Plan (QPP); and

 - is 18 to 70 years old even if the employee is receiving a CPP or QPP retirement pension.
 Exception: do not deduct CPP if the employee is 65 to 70 years old, and gives you Form CPT30, Election to Stop Contributing to the Canada Pension Plan, or Revocation of a Prior Election with parts A, B and C completed.

 Employment in Quebec